What is a Website Worth?

 Every project has its unique and individual needs.
 We custom-tailor our designs to match your specific needs.
 In order to keep consistency in all our work we have a guideline we follow to make sure that every aspect of the project goes smoothly and that we can provide you with the best possible outcome.
 Here are our steps for both print and web projects:

-The first and most important step in creating a new website is planning.
-We start by understanding your target audience and then looking at what your competitors are doing.
+The first and most important step in creating a new website is planning it out.
+We start by learning about your target audience and then looking at what your competitors are doing.
 Once we have this information, we begin drawing up a site map.
 A site map is like a flow chart of pages that you want on your website.
-Generally they are home, about the company, services we offer and contact.
-This is the minimum that any company website should have.
 Once we have a full site map completed, we decide how you want the navigation to those pages set up on the site.
-Should one page lead you to the next?
-Should you have a main navigation bar?
-Should you use pop-out or dropdown menus?
-These questions are all answered in this step.

 After the navigation is figured out, we need to decide how the pages should look.
 For this step we will create a template of the header and footer.
 This will keep consistency among all of the pages and make your visitors more comfortable as they navigate through your website.

 When you visit a registrar and go to purchase your domain name, you will be asked for various contact and technical information that makes up the domain name registration.
 The registrar will keep the records and submit the technical information to a directory that can be visited by anybody.
 This directory is called the Registry.
-The Registry allows people to type in your domain name and find out all of the information about you that they need to get in contact with you.
-This information is available to maintain control on the internet and is often used to permit enforcement of consumer protection, trademark, copyright, and other laws.
 To search for the information you simply can go to a registrars site and do a “Whois” search.

 • Reliability and Speed of Servers